CatchingSeven/Blackjack/docs/README.txt

-Here is the text fully formatted with Markdown so it renders cleanly with proper headings, lists, and code blocks on GitHub.
-You can copy this exactly as it is and paste it into your `README.md` file.

-***

 # Blackjack-SFML

 This project began during a university break.
 My primary motivation was to further develop my understanding of Object-Oriented Programming (OOP) concepts and to gain more practical experience writing C++.
 It has evolved from its initial console-based origins into a fully interactive, graphical Blackjack game built using the Simple Fast Multimedia Library (SFML).